If you are missing most or all of your teeth, full-arch restorations can put a smile back on your face.

 Traditional, Removable Dentures

-At the Cosmetic Dentistry Institute, we want to restore your smile as soon as possible.
-Therefore, we provide same-day dentures in many cases.
-If you are going to undergo full-mouth extractions, we can often fit you with a removable denture that you can wear home.
-With this restoration, you will be able to enjoy a more diverse range of foods, and most people will never know you have a new denture - they will just think something about you looks better and more youthful.
+If you are first going to undergo full-mouth extractions, we can often fit you with a removable denture that will allow you to feel self-confident as your gums heal.
 Keep in mind that your gums will change shape as they heal, and you will need to return to the office so we can fit your permanent prosthetic.

-Often, we can also provide same-day implant-supported dentures.
+Often we can also provide same-day dentures for people who have opted for dental implants.
 Immediately after your implant surgery, your dentist will attach a full-mouth restoration.
 This restoration will be temporary, but stable.
 After your jaw has fully healed from surgery, you will receive your permanent denture.

 Which Type of Full-arch Restoration Is Right for You?